 Entrepreneurs Services: IEEE-USA's Entrepreneur's Village provides an on-line community and tool kit developed by and for entrepreneurs to help them network, share information, and mentor prospective entrepreneurs.
-Associated services include TechMatch, a strategic alliance with The Business Catapult to offer business plan assessments and feedback from experienced entrepreneurs.
-IEEE-USA will also be working with the U.S. Small Business Administration through a strategic alliance memorandum on activities designed to assist high-tech entrepreneurs starting new businesses.
+IEEE-USA is also working with the U.S. Small Business Administration and SCORE through a strategic alliance memorandum on activities designed to assist high-tech entrepreneurs starting new businesses.
+In 2011, the Entrepreneurs Committee will continue to work with BusinessCatapult and Plug n Play to promote entrepreneurship and funding opportunities for IEEE members in various parts of the U.S.